-There was one Trustee meeting during the year.
+There were two Trustee meetings during the year.

 Financial statements and financial development of the Fund

 The financial statements have been prepared and audited in accordance with regulations made under sections 41(1) and (6) of the Pensions Act 1995.